mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 current - Make minor improvements to the EnumAdapterRunner and AsyncEnumAdapterrunner classes implememntations.
 Add end-to-end tests for these classes.

- Add IActiveSessionFeature.RefreshActiveSession method that allow to work with a new active session after terminating the current one.
+ Add IActiveSessionFeature.RefreshActiveSession method that allows obtaining a new active session after terminating the current one within the same request handler.
+Also add a new extension method with the same name to HttpContext class to use this feature.

- Semi-breaking change: move the properties Id and CompletionToken into the ILocalSession interface and property BaseId - into the IActiveSession interface.
-But because the previous versions of the librey always does use these interfaces togather, no code using the library should be broken.
+ Semi-breaking change: move the properties - Id and CompletionToken - into the ILocalSession interface and property BaseId - into the IActiveSession interface.
+But because the previous versions of the librey always does use these interfaces together, no code using the library is expected to be broken, so I decide that this change does not deserve the new major version.

+ Allow read-only access to the Properties dictionary of an active session object after the object is disposed.

 1.1.1 - Set correct release notes in the package description.